 Contrary to the belief that it needs to be made the day of, you can prepare all the fruits a day or two days ahead by keeping them fresh in glass-lock containers / ziplock bags.
 I even skewered all the denser fruits like cantaloupe, honeydew and grapes ahead of time.
 All the other fruits like pineapple and strawberries, I skewered them the day of when I assembled the whole bouquet.

 I wanted to see how long it would take me to make this whole project, and it turns out, the total amount of time was 2.5 hours.
-This included washing, cutting, skewering and cleaning up the kitchen, shaping the base of the bouquet with floral foam and lining the vase with orange slices and finally assembling the whole bouquet on site.
+This included washing, cutting, skewering and cleaning up the kitchen (recipes for natural cleaners here), shaping the base of the bouquet with floral foam and lining the vase with orange slices and finally assembling the whole bouquet on site.
 Not too bad!

 This project was really fun to do.
 Other than saving some money, you can customize the bouquet just the way you want (using organic fruits), take your time making different shapes (hearts/stars/butterflies etc.) and get creative with what you want to display.
 You can even add non-fruit items like marshmallows, chocolates and candies.
 Your guests will thoroughly appreciate your bouquet of love!

 - 1 Pack bamboo skewers (10″)